seniorweb0417/shopifyappnodejs/Readme.md

 ## Note
 **You must add a .env file to your project to save your app settings.
 Make sure you don't commit this file to your source code**

-## Make your app available on the internet from your localhost

-I'm using ngrok.com to tunnel traffic from the web to my localhost app.

-Videos about this app are on youtube.com/user/videocode2

-Make sure you install https://www.npmjs.com/package/dotenv for the .env file to work.